almond-sh/almond/docs/pages/usage-plotting.md

 title: Plotting
 ---
 Whilst there are scala plotting libraries, here is a pragmatic, flexible workflow without them.
 Play each part of the stack to it's strengths - use the vega editor to get your "spec" right, then scala to obatin and pipe the data into the spec.
 Any JSON library would do...
+Whilst there are scala plotting libraries, here is a pragmatic, flexible workflow without them.
+Play each part of the stack to it's strengths - use the vega editor to get your "spec" right, then scala to obatin and pipe the data into the spec.
+Any JSON library would do...

 # Sketch
 1. Wheel in javascript to obtain vega(-lite) embed